 What is Clotted Cream?
 Aren’t Clots a Bad Thing?

 If you are in the United States and have never heard of clotted cream, don’t feel bad.
 I hadn’t heard of clotted cream until a visit to a local restaurant, The London Tea Room.
-Clotted cream is a topping typically served on scones at high tea.
 I think of it as a cross between butter and whipped cream.

-How Did This Clotted Cream Recipe Compare to Store-Bought Clotted Cream?
+How Does Homemade Clotted Cream Recipe Compare to Store-Bought Clotted Cream?

 I bought some English Luxury Clotted Cream and tasted mine alongside it.
 The texture was the same (like butter, but a bit creamier), however mine had a slightly sweeter, much fresher, and richer flavor.
 It was worlds better.
 There may be really amazing store-bought clotted cream options out there, but they are not readily available in St. Louis.
 The quality of your clotted cream, however, will depend on the quality of your heavy whipping cream, which brings me to my next section…